 Performance Summary

-Not only is Brooks one of the oldest brands in running.
-They have developed a reputation over the years for quality and innovation in running.
-And one of those innovations came in the 1990s when the brand launched a “max support” running shoe with extra cushion with the Brooks Beast.
-Shortly thereafter came the Beats “baby brother’ in the Addiction.
-Which has done through a few iterations in becoming its current self.
-So if you are a runner or walker looking for a max support shoe, it’s easy to understand why you are looking at the Brooks Beast vs Addiction.
-Below I’ll break down each shoe in a bit more detail to help you understand the subtle differences.
+Not only is Brooks one of the oldest brands in running, but they have also developed a reputation over the years for quality and innovation in the sport.
+One notable innovation came in the 1990s when the brand launched the “max support” running shoe with extra cushioning, known as the Brooks Beast.
+Shortly after, its ‘baby brother,’ the Addiction, followed suit, undergoing several iterations to become what it is today.
+If you’re a runner or walker seeking a max support shoe, it’s understandable why you’re considering the Brooks Beast vs Addiction.
+Below, I’ll break down each shoe in more detail to help you understand the subtle differences.

 Brooks Beast

-Slipping the Beasts on for the first time, they are pretty comfortable overall.
-The 38 mm stack height feels a bit tall for me, and the cushioning is noticeable but still stable.
-I can tell they provide both inner and outer wall support, helping keep my feet aligned perfectly as I start moving in them.
-There is good arch support, I would say it’s about medium, and you can tell they have spent some time and iteration dialing in the feel of these shoes.
+Putting on the Beasts for the first time, they prove quite comfortable overall.
+The 38 mm stack height may feel a bit tall for some, and while the cushioning is noticeable, it remains stable.
+The shoes provide both inner and outer wall support, aiding in keeping the feet aligned perfectly when in motion.
+With good arch support—about medium—and careful iteration in their design, these shoes deliver a comfortable feel.

 Brooks Addiction

-The Brooks Addiction, or the ‘baby beast’ as the brand has affectionately called it in the past.
-Has grown up over the years and, by all counts, has surpassed its big brother in size and support features.
-Unboxing the Addictions for the first time, they are noticeably heavier compared to the two models.
-However, they have a very similar look and feel overall.
-When examining the shoe from the outside, the Addiction has a noticeably larger foot box and a slightly larger inner support along the arch, as can be seen in the side-by-side comparison below.
+The Brooks Addiction, affectionately termed the ‘baby beast’ by the brand, has matured over the years and, by all accounts, surpassed its big brother in size and support features.
+Unboxing the Addictions for the first time, they noticeably weigh more compared to the two models but maintain a similar overall look and feel.
+Examining the shoe from the outside reveals a significantly larger footbox and a slightly larger inner support along the arch, as evident in the side-by-side comparison below.

-These two changes are also the biggest differences between the two once you put them on your feet.
-The Brooks Addiction provides noticeably more arch support, which is great for people suffering from supination when running, but it may be too much for others.
-Next is the extra room in the toe box, which is beneficial for people who experience swelling and is even advertised as being roomy enough for orthopedic devices, something unique to this shoe.
-Aside from that, they do feel like they sit slightly lower, and cushion-wise, they feel very similar to the Beast.
+These two changes represent the most significant differences between the two once you put them on.
+The Brooks Addiction provides notably more arch support, beneficial for individuals dealing with supination, though it may be excessive for others.
+The extra room in the toe box is advantageous for those experiencing swelling and is even advertised as being spacious enough for orthopedic devices—a unique feature of this shoe.
+Apart from that, they feel like they sit slightly lower, and in terms of cushioning, they closely resemble the Beast.

-Running in the Addiction was an interesting experience for me.
-I would say they definitely fit the description of a ‘max support’ runner.
-As someone who doesn’t need a support shoe, I really have to put myself in the place of other runners.
-To me, they do feel heavy, but considering the size and support offered, that’s to be expected.
-They don’t feel fast, but you can definitely run in them, and I think for a certain group of runners, they will be perfect
+Running in the Addiction proved to be an interesting experience.
+They indeed fit the description of a ‘max support’ runner.
+As someone who doesn’t require a support shoe, I had to place myself in the shoes of other runners.
+They feel somewhat heavy, considering the size and support offered, but that’s to be expected.
+While they may not deliver a fast sensation, they are certainly runnable, and for a specific group of runners, they could be perfect.

 Image Comparison